Omar J. Marrero

-Omar J. Marrero Díaz is a Puerto Rican government official serving as the Secretary of State of Puerto Rico, which fulfills the role of a lieutenant governor.
+Omar J. Marrero Díaz is a Puerto Rican government official who served as the Secretary of State of Puerto Rico from 2021 to 2025, under governor Pedro Pierluisi.
+The role is the equivalent to the role of a lieutenant governor.

-Personal life
+Early life and education

-Born on December 14, 1988 in San Juan, Puerto Rico, Omar J. Marrero, earned a Bachelor of Business Administration (B.B.A.) with a double major in Accounting and Finance from the University of Dayton.
-A Juris Doctor Interamerican University of Puerto Rico School of Law in 2006; and a masters in law (LLM) from New York University School of Law in 2008.
+Born on December 14, 1988, in San Juan, Puerto Rico, Marrero obtained a B.B.A.
+(Bachelor of Business Administration) from the University of Dayton (Ohio).
+After earning a Juris Doctor from the Interamerican University of Puerto Rico and passing the bar, he went on to obtain an L.L.M.
+(Master of Laws) in Corporate Law from New York University School of Law.

 Career

 Marrero's public service career includes having served as Secretary of the Puerto Rico Department of Consumer Affairs.
 Executive Director of the Puerto Rico Ports Authority, the Convention District Authority and the Puerto Rico Public–Private Partnerships Authority, or P3 Authority.

-Marrero was the executive director of the Puerto Rico Fiscal Agency and Financial Advisory Authority (AAFAF).
+Marrero is also the executive director of the Puerto Rico Fiscal Agency and Financial Advisory Authority (AAFAF).
 In July 2021, he was appointed by Pedro Pierluisi as the Secretary of State of Puerto Rico.

-He also served in the United States Army Reserve for six years.
+Marrero was confirmed by the Puerto Rico Legislature in November of that same year.